php-ecma-intl/ext/docs/readthedocs/reference/ecma-intl-locale.rst

         Returns a list of one or more currency types commonly used for this locale.

+        If the locale already includes a currency (e.g., ``en-u-cu-eur``) or one was provided via the constructor's ``$options`` parameter, this list will contain only that currency type.

         This method is not defined in ECMA-402 or in the `Intl Locale Info Proposal <https://tc39.es/proposal-intl-locale-info/>`_ in which other
         similar methods are described.
-Instead, this is unique to the PHP implementation and draws its inspiration from the Intl Locale Info Proposal.
+Instead, this is unique to the PHP implementation and is inspired by the Intl Locale Info Proposal.

     .. php:method:: getHourCycles(): string[]